-33. Cordon and search
+15. Cordon and search

-- (1) A police officer of or above the rank of inspector may establish a cordon round any area if he considers it reasonably necessary- - (a) to contain any public disorder or public violence within the area; or - (b) to protect the area from any public disorder or public violence. - (2) Any person who, otherwise than in terms of a written permit issued by a police officer, knowingly enters or leaves any area round which a cordon has been established under subsection (1) shall be guilty of an offence and liable to a fine not exceeding level five or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment.
+- (1) A police officer of or above the rank of inspector may establish a cordon around any area if he or she considers it reasonably necessary in the interests of defence, public safety, public order, public morality, public health, regional or town planning or the general public interest. - (2) Any person who, otherwise than in terms of a written permit issued by a police officer, knowingly enters or leaves any area around which a cordon has been established under subsection (1) shall be guilty of an offence and liable to a fine not exceeding level 5 or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment.

-- (3) A peace officer may without warrant, within the area round which a cordon has been established in terms of subsection (1)- - (a) conduct a search for- - (i) any person reasonably suspected of having committed an offence relating to or arising out of public disorder or public violence which gave rise to the establishment of the cordon; or or

-(ii) any evidence relating to an offence referred to in subparagraph (i);

-(b) arrest any person referred to in paragraph (a).
+- (3) A peace officer may without warrant, within the area around which a cordon has been established in terms of subsection (1)- - (a) conduct a search for- - (i) any person reasonably suspected of having committed an offence relating to or arising out of public disorder or public violence which gave rise to the establishment of the cordon; or - (ii) any evidence relating to an offence referred to in subparagraph (i); or - (b) arrest any person referred to in paragraph (a).

-34. Powers of stopping and searching
+16. Powers of stopping and searching